kirchners-manta/peacemaker4/docs/source/03_configuration_files.rst

 * Arrays are enclosed in square brackets, e.g., `[1, 2, 3]`.
 * Booleans are written as `true` or `false`.

+In our configuration files, sometimes the user can specify if a specific value is a single value or a range of values.
+In this case, also if the user decides to give a single value, it must be enclosed in square brackets, e.g., `[1.0]`.
+The mean field parameter :math:`a_{mf}` is an example of such a value, which can be specified as a single value or as a range of values.
 Input files from earlier versions of Peacemaker
 ------------------------------